W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Select some sheets in a project browser and click the button to start the script.

 After selection you will be prompted to define the levels and offsets for top and base.
-Keeping “None” will allow you to disregard either top or base constraint and only affect the other one.
+Keeping "None" will allow you to disregard either top or base constraint and only affect the other one.

 Works for vertical views such as sections or elevations.

-Save To MEMORY – Top & Base Elevation
+Save To MEMORY - Top & Base Elevation

 Saves to memory top elevation and base elevations of one selected view.